syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * null

-Binds one or more fields in the resource collection dataSource.
-It maps the resource field names with the appointments, denoting to which resource the appointments actually belongs.
+Binds one or more fields in resource collection dataSource.
+It maps the resource field names with appointments denoting the resource of appointments actually belongs.

 #### Example: